Substitute Care

 Is an injured parent eligible for substitute care services to care for his/her child?

 The TAC can fund the reasonable cost of child care services for a client who before the transport accident, was engaged in the care of a child and has sustained an injury in a transport accident which impacts on his/her ability to provide child care services.
-Eligibility will be considered under the Child Care Services for accidents on or after 1 January 2005 policy.
+Eligibility will be considered under the Support at Home policy.

 Can the TAC fund services to assist with domestic activities of daily living/home services?